tjdett/aorra-eresearch-2013/slides.md

 Note:
-Reef Water Quality Protection Plan is a collaborative program designed to improve the quality of the Great Barrier Reef through improved land management practices in reef catchments.
+Reef Water Quality Protection Plan is a collaborative program designed to improve the quality of water feeding into the Great Barrier Reef through improved land management practices in reef catchments.

 Joint commitment between the Australian and Queensland Governments.